 Will it make me feel better?
 If yes: Can something else make me feel better?
 If yes: Is the alternative for free?
 If yes, don’t buy it.

 Remember: There is no need for you to impress people online.
 You only need to impress your past self.

 Money is not evil.
 Whoever said this clearly is an evil person.
 Money only becomes the root of evil if the person handling it uses it for bad things, much like how a knife can be a tool for murder or a tool for a great dinner.

 Do not make the mistake of thinking that money should not be talked about because it’s disrespectful.
 It is more disrespectful to not be transparent about issues that must be tackled, especially if you’re in a relationship or if you’re part of a family.

 The cause of many relationship blunders is the lack of transparency when it comes to money.
 You must know what your partner’s habits are and he must be aware of yours too.
 In this way, you can talk about ways in order to achieve your financial goals together.

 You must also be open about your money issues so that you won’t have to go through peer pressure.
 Can’t afford the trip your friends want to go to?
 Then tell them.
 Want to save money for your retirement than use it for grand gifts for Christmas?
 Then be open about it.
 You don’t have to lie to yourself, to your goals, and to your future.

-These are just some of the mistakes that women must avoid.
+These are just some of the financial mistakes that women must avoid.
 They are very common and they are also disastrous to your financial health.
 However, do not worry.
 As long as you commit to fixing your finances and avoid these things, all will be well.